 Green Bay's All-Time Leading Receiver and Super Bowl Champion

-Donald Driver is a Super Bowl Champion, Green Bay's all-time leading receiver, a Dancing With the Stars Champion and 2013 AMVETS Humanitarian of the Year who overcame homlessness and a challenging childhood to succeed.
+Donald Driver is a Super Bowl Champion, Green Bay's all-time leading receiver, a Dancing With the Stars Champion 2013 AMVETS Humanitarian of the Year and 2013 New York Times Best Selling Author who overcame homlessness and a challenging childhood to succeed.

 Driver is the Packers’ all-time receiving leader in yards and receptions, and is the only player in Packers history to record seven 1,000 yard receiving seasons.
 A top performer his entire career, Driver has been a four-time Pro Bowl selection (2002, 2006, 2007, and 2011).
 In 2010 Donald and the Green Bay Packers defeated the Pittsburgh Steelers in Super Bowl XLV giving Donald his first Super Bowl ring.